Subhajit0210/Water-Quality-Prediction-using-ML/README.md

 - **Turbidity**: The cloudiness or haziness of the water.
 - **Potability**: A binary variable indicating whether the water is safe to drink (1) or not (0).

+## Data Preparation

+The data preparation steps included:

+- **Loading the data**: The dataset was loaded into a Pandas DataFrame for manipulation and analysis.
+- **Exploratory Data Analysis (EDA)**: Conducted to understand the distribution and relationships between different water quality features.
+- **Handling Missing Values**: Checked for missing values in the dataset and imputed missing entries for `ph`, `Sulfate`, and `Trihalomethanes` with their respective mean values to ensure data completeness.
+- **Feature Scaling**: Applied standardization using `StandardScaler` to normalize the features, which is crucial for algorithms sensitive to feature magnitudes.
+- **Data Splitting**: The dataset was split into training and testing sets to evaluate model performance on unseen data.
+- **Data Visualization**: Created a heatmap to visualize the correlation matrix, helping identify the strength of relationships between variables.

 ## Classification Techniques
 The following machine learning classification algorithms were used in this project:
 - **Gaussian Naive Bayes**: